Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: : Enforcing Attention for 3D Medical Image Segmentation

-These changes summarize all building blocks of the proposed \arch~architecture family.
-We introduce four configurations of differing scales -- \arch-S/B/M/L, which are fully defined by their number of layers, number of heads, and embedding depth as visualized in \cref{tab:primus_configuration}.
-As highlighted, \arch~features a minimal amount of convolution parameters allocating most parameters for the Transformer.
+\textbf{Scaling the Network.} Following our changes, we introduce four configurations of differing scales -- \arch(V2)-S/B/M/L, which are fully defined by their number of layers, heads, and embedding depth as visualized in \cref{tab:primus_configuration}.
+As highlighted, \arch~ and \archvtwo~ feature low UNet-index with a minimal amount of convolution parameters, while allocating most parameters to the Transformer.